India to field 57 shooters at Delhi World Cup next month

 The New Delhi World Cup will see as many as 30 finals being held at an ISSF World Cup stage for the first time with the new team formats approved by the ISSF last year coming into play.

-A total of 42 countries have so far confirmed their entries.
-Prominent among these are Korea, Singapore, USA, United Kingdom, Iran, Ukraine, France, Hungary, Italy, Thailand, and Turkey.

-Some countries that have not send in their entries include China, Japan, Germany, Russia, Australia, New Zealand, Kuwait, and Malaysia.
+Some countries that have not sent in their entries include China, Japan, Germany, Russia, Australia, New Zealand, Kuwait, and Malaysia.

 —IANS